 Following a Friday ruling -- written by conservative Justice Neil Gorsuch --that allowed the restrictive Texas abortion ban to stand while permitting women's health providers to pursue limited legal challenges to it, the CNN legal analyst suggested that Roberts is no longer in control of the direction of the court.

-"The clear purpose and actual effect of S. B. 8 has been to nullify this Court’s rulings," Roberts wrote, listing the legislative name of the Texas bill.
+In a sharp dissent aimed at justices who signed onto the Gorsuch opinion, Roberts wrote "The clear purpose and actual effect of S. B. 8 has been to nullify this Court’s rulings," noting the legislative name of the Texas bill.

-"Indeed, '[i]f the legislatures of the several states may, at will, annul the judgments of the courts of the United States, and destroy the rights acquired under those judgments, the constitution itself becomes a solemn mockery,'" he continued, citing United States v.
-Peterson from 1809 that determined state legislatures can't overrule federal courts.
+He added, "Indeed, '[i]f the legislatures of the several states may, at will, annul the judgments of the courts of the United States, and destroy the rights acquired under those judgments, the constitution itself becomes a solemn mockery."

 According to Biskupic, Roberts' words likely were dismissed by the conservative majority.

 "The chief failed to win a crucial fifth vote for that opinion and found himself dissenting, along with three liberal justices, in a case that cuts to the core of reproductive rights and the court's own authority," the CNN analyst suggested before adding, "Most significantly for women's rights, Roberts' dissent Friday suggests his efforts at some compromise in a separate abortion case of nationwide significance could falter."

 Calling Roberts a "committed conservative in most areas of the law," Biskupic stated that the addition of Justice Amy Coney Barrett began a sea-change in how the court rules, adding, "... as the nine [Justices] have fractured, their opinions have grown more acerbic."